This year we need to secure 100 House of Representatives Co-Sponsors of the We the People Amendment).

 Schedule Your Meeting(s)

-Our suggestion is that you try to meet with both your House member, to secure co-sponsorship of House Joint Resolution 48, and also meet with your Senators since our goal is to get the amendment introduced in the Senate this year too.
+Our suggestion is that you try to meet with both your House member, to secure co-sponsorship of the We the People Amendment, and also meet with your Senators since our goal is to get the amendment introduced in the Senate this year too.

 Appointments may either be made by emailing the legislator’s scheduling person, or by phone.
 Every office differs in their preferred scheduling process, so please check with them to determine which process to use.
 Be sure to be persistent if you don't get a response, and don't just rely on email alone!